mattdistefano/accessibility-training/readme.md

 ## How do we comply?

 WCAG compliance is a tricky subject.
-Because WCAG is intended to describe the requirements for accessible digital applications *in general*, the details of meeting those requirements in a specific technology often require additional research and experimentation.
+Because WCAG is intended to describe the requirements for accessible digital applications *in general*, the details of meeting those requirements in a specific technology or design often require additional research and experimentation.
 Likewise, because WCAG often specifies outcomes instead of implementation details, real-world testing is frequently required.
 This in turn can be challenging, because UAs and ATs can themselves be buggy, different combinations of UA and AT may produce different results, AT can often be expensive and difficult to learn, etc.

 That said, there's a number of things we can do to promote accessibility in our projects:

 1. Address accessibility early by including it in the visual and technical design process
 2. Follow best practices and established patterns
 3. Use automation where viable to test for compliance
-4. Perform basic manual testing during development and QA
+4. Perform manual testing during development and QA
 5. Invite disabled users to participate in testing

 ## What are the considerations for design?